MicrosoftDocs/architecture-center/docs/startups/index.md

 ### Explore

-When a startup is in the explore stage, the imperative to invest small amounts of time and effort on numerous different product ideas.
-This exploration is driven by the knowledge that most ideas won’t result in much than break-even (and most will be worse).
-By making many small bets, the aim is to find one that pays of a thousand times over, and will lead to massive growth.
+When a startup is in the explore stage, your imperative is to invest small amounts of time and effort on many different product ideas.
+Exploration is driven by the fact that most ideas won’t be right.
+It's only by iterating and learning that you're likely to find product/market fit.
+By making many small bets, the aim is to find a product idea that pays off a thousand times over.

+This stage requires discipline.
+It's easy to over-invest in an idea that you could test in a way that requires a lot less time and energy.
+As a technologist, you'll find this to be especially true.
+Making the right architectural choices to make exploration easier requires you to remember that you're exploring.
+You don't yet know if the current product idea is the one that will scale.

 ### Expand

-Once a startup finds growth through exploration, you must shift gears to expand.
-This means effort is focused on doing whatever you can to unblock the continued growth of our product and company.
-From a technical perspective that means a focus on overcoming whatever is preventing you from fully taking advantage of the opportunity you have discovered.
-This is often manifest in solving infrastructure scaling challenges, and in increasing development velocity so that you can meet the needs of your new customers and progress your product roadmap.
+Once your startup finds growth through exploration, you must shift gears to expand.
+Your effort must be focused on removing any blockages to the continued growth of your product and company.
+From a technical perspective, your focus is often on solving infrastructure scale challenges, and increasing development velocity.
+This focus is all so that you can meet the needs of your new customers and progress your product roadmap.

 ### Extract